wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/data_processing.rst

 ===============
-data_processing
+Data Processing
 ===============

 :Date: 2022-09-14

-After creating the Giotto object, it must be prepared for downstream analysis.
+After creating the Giotto object, there are several steps for performing downstream analysis.
 This tutorial walks through filtering, normalizing, adjusting for batch effects, adding statistics and metadata to a Giotto object, as well as high efficiency options for data processing.